morganabbitt/MLB-Pitches/README.md

 A pitcher that throws every pitch at the same probability, will be considered less predictable.

 With this information we can educate batters with tendencies for each pitcher.
 By first categorizing them based on their predicatablilty, and then observing their pitching tendencies.

+There are 3 different types of pitchers that we have found.

+Pitchers that throw a lot of Four-seam Fast balls.
+Pitchers that throw a lot of Sinkers.
+And Pitchers that throw a wide distribution of pitches.

+Based on the type of category a pitcher falls in, we can educate batters about that pitchers tendencies and what they should expect.

 <a name="contact"></a>
 ## 6. Contact Information